-There are places all around the globe that provide the climate and geomorphologic characteristics for practicing specific sports and the Dolomites offers no less.
+There are places all around the globe that provide the climate and geomorphologic characteristics for practicing specific sports and the Dolomites offer no less.
 In fact, they offer endless choices both in winter and in summer.

 During winter months – from the beginning of December to early April – skiing fun is guaranteed.
 In fact, there are 63 ski lifts between Alta Badia and Plan de Corones, garnering Val Badia a place in the world-famous Dolomiti Superski skiing area.
-This circuit was created in 1973 thanks to the keen insight of a few businessmen in Cortina d’Ampezzo, Val Badia and Val Gardena.
+This circuit was created in 1973 thanks to the keen insight of a few businessmen in Cortina d’Ampezzo, Val Badia, and Val Gardena.

 The Alta Badia ski resort has over 500 km of ski slopes with skis-on connection between slopes and direct connection to the renowned Sellaronda circuit.
-The Plan de Corones ski area, which includes San Vigilio di Marebbe, offers 116 km of slopes that from the heights of Plan de Corones at 2, 275 m.a.s.l. bring you down to San Vigilio, Riscone, Brunico, Perca and Valdaora.
+The Plan de Corones ski area, which includes San Vigilio di Marebbe, offers 116 km of slopes from the heights of Plan de Corones at 2, 275 m.a.s.l. bring you down to San Vigilio, Riscone, Brunico, Perca, and Valdaora.